mfkimbell/aws-and-other-cloud-notes/README.md

 * Create and manage resources with templates
 * IAC more SIMILAR to terraform, uses YAML

+## Elastic Beanstalk
+* AWS Elastic Beanstalk is a PaaS solution for deploying and managing applications with a focus on web servers and APIs
+* Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it, where as CloudFormation is an automated provisioning engine designed to deploy entire cloud environments via a JSON script.
+* Elastic beanstalk holds your hands a lot more

 ## AWS Cloud9
 * Write, run, and debug code on a cloud IDE
 * Cloud based IDE like VSCode